Celebrating Black History Month

 Western Libraries celebrates Black History Month by highlighting the people, history, and stories from the Black Diaspora.
 The materials below are available to check-out from our collection.
 Be sure to check out the events for Black History Month at Western.

-cover of Adrian Piper : a retrospective
+cover of Afrofuturism : a history of Black futures

 Material Type: Book